 Why should I pay when I can get a free account?

-- Support limitations – Providing customer support is expensive.
-While paid accounts often provide email support or even live chats, most free accounts force you to rely on FAQ’s or discussion forums where free users try to help each other.
+- Support limitations – Most free accounts provide limited customer support.
+They often force you to ask questions or look for help in discussion forums where free users try to help each other.

-- Limited features – Most services offer additional features that free users don’t have access to.
+- Limited features – Paid accounts frequently offer additional features that free users don’t have access to.
 File version tracking (or tracking for longer periods of time), enhanced security features like 2FA, and business-oriented features like onboarding and collaboration tools, are just a few of the features that you’ll only get with a paid account..

 Should I use a VPN with my secure cloud storage service?

 Short answer is a resounding YES!
-Secure cloud storage services are in the business of protecting your data, that doesn’t mean they won’t collect some personal data on you the user.
+Secure cloud storage services protect your data from outsiders.
+But that doesn’t mean they won’t collect some personal data on you anyway.
 Many cloud storage services log information about your activities on their system.
 Things like when you log on, how long you stay logged on, along with your IP address.

-Gathering your personal data and tying it to your IP address can be useful for them.
-But it offers zero benefits and some potential risks for you.
-Happily, you can protect yourself by using a VPN to connect to a secure cloud storage service.
-If you do, the service will be recording the IP address of the VPN instead of yours.
+Gathering your personal data and tying it to your IP address can be useful for the service.
+But it offers no benefits for you and even some potential risks.
+If you use a VPN to connect to a secure cloud storage service, the service will record the IP address of a VPN server instead of your IP address.
 Since each VPN IP address is typically shared by tens or hundreds of users, it will go a long way toward protecting your privacy as you use the storage service.
-See the best VPNs here.

 Wrapping up the best cloud storage services